dhadka/ezcache/README.md

 ## Storage Providers

 By default, `hosted` storage is used which is backed by the GitHub Actions Cache servers.
-As such, the same restrictions and size limits as GitHub Actions Cache apply.
+As such, the same [usage limits and eviction policy](https://docs.github.com/en/free-pro-team@latest/actions/guides/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy) applies.
 The following alternatives can be used:

 ### `local`

 Stores caches on the local file system.
 Caches can only be shared between jobs on the same machine.
-As a result, `local` caches can not be used when cached content needs to be shared across runners on different machines.  **Do not use with hosted runners.**
+As a result, `local` should be avoided when sharing content between jobs within a workflow, since each job can be picked up by a different runner.  **Do not use with hosted runners.**

 ```
 - uses: dhadka/ezcache@master